 As mentioned, vintage interior design embraces comfort.
 With that come materials that add warmth to the interior, both literally and figuratively.
 Make sure you use plenty of fabrics, wool, wood and even feathers to keep a high comfort level.
 This is especially important when you’re creating a vintage industrial interior which involves metal objects, or avintage retro design with lots of straight lines.Used in the right way, warm pieces will compliment your decorating scheme overall.
 Rugs and slip covers are a point of focus in this case.

 We hope you can put these vintage interior design ideas to good use.
-If you’re in need for some more inspiration, have a browse through own our collection of vintage lighting, fans and more.
+If you’re in need for some more inspiration, have a browse through own our pendant lighting, wall lights and linear lighting.
 Have you got a vintage interior design in your home or business?
 We’d love to hear about it in the comments!

 (image 1 & 6 by sfgirlbybay, 2 by murraymitchell, image 3 & 4 via Houzz, image 5 via onekindesign)